Transition to Independence Process (TIP) Model

 Summary: (To include basic study design, measures, results, and notable limitations)

 Note: Study 1 in this article was not summarized due to it being a one-group pretest—posttest study.
 See article abstract for more information.
 All information above and after this statement is solely from Study 2.
 The purpose of the study was to examine the differences in how youth and young adults (Y&YAs) were impacted by typical case management services within Broward County in contrast to the supports and interventions provided by the Transition to Independence Process (TIP) Model teams.
 Measures utilized include data from the Broward Behavioral Health Coalition, Inc. (BBHC) data system.
 Results indicate that the TIP Model group had better outcomes than the case management group.
-Limitations include lack of standardized measures, study involved only a relatively small number of participants, the groups were not established by random assignment of the Y&YAs, and the comparison was across a relatively small number of outcomes.
+Limitations include lack of standardized measures, the study involved only a relatively small number of participants, the groups were not established by random assignment of the Y&YAs, and the comparison was across a relatively small number of outcomes.

 Length of controlled postintervention follow-up: None.